Pillar 4: Ensure ACCESS to Treatment

 - Provide training to managers in conflict resolution and management skills to reduce excessive workplace stress?

-- Provide training in identifying job performance problems related to mental health issues?
+- Provide training in identifying job performance problems related to mental health issues or substance use disorders?

-- Track disability claims for mental health conditions and provide case management services to facilitate timely return to work?
+- Track disability claims for mental health conditions and substance use disorders and provide case management services to facilitate timely return to work?

 - Comply with the Mental Health Parity and Addiction Equity Act?

-Assessing your plan’s coverage for mental health treatment is also one way employers can support current local, state and federal efforts to address the nation’s opioid crisis, by helping not only current impacted employees but also those rejoining the workforce who may need ongoing access to treatment.
+Assessing your plan’s coverage for treatment of mental health conditions and substance use disorders is also one-way employers can support current local, state and federal efforts to address the nation’s opioid crisis, by helping not only currently impacted employees, but also those rejoining the workforce who may need ongoing access to treatment and recovery support.